onnovalkering/brane/docs/demonstrations/lofar.md

 ---
 layout: default
-title: Demonstration
+title: LOFAR
+parent: Demonstrations
-nav_order: 5
+nav_order: 1
-description: "demonstration"
-permalink: /demonstration
 ---

 <link href="https://vjs.zencdn.net/7.8.4/video-js.css" rel="stylesheet" />

-# Demonstration
+# LOFAR
 This demonstration is based on a real-world data pipeline (Fig. 1) from the [LOFAR](http://lofar.org/about-lofar/general-information/introduction.html).
 This data pipeline generates, or rather calibrates, sky maps based on astronomical observations stored in LOFAR's <abbr title="Long-term archive">LTA</abbr>.
 Sky maps are images of the sky that aren't focused on a specific target.
 Astronomers use these sky maps for exploratory research and serendipitous discoveries.
 However, the pipeline is rather complex [[spreeuw2019lta](#)].
 Partly because the typical sizes of astronomical observations, up to TBs, are non-trivial to handle.
 But also because running the necessary compute routines require domain knowledge and experience with <abbr title="High-performance computing">HPC</abbr> clusters.
 Due to this complexity, the utilization of the pipeline is minimal.

 The steps of this pipeline are as follows: